Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 2 - Installing Solaris 2.6

 The installer now lets us configure extra languages.
 Choose any extra you like, but I didn't bother.
 The list doesn't contain any interesting language for me anyway.

 Now the installer asks us on which device we want to install.
-There is only one harddisk, and it's already selected, so we can continue.
+There is only one harddisk, and it's already selected, so we can Continue.

 The installer gives us a chance to preserve existing data.
-There is none, so continue.
+There is none, so Continue.

 So, we take care to select 'Manual Layout'.